Smart + Safe

-- Requirements for regular COVID-19 maintenance testing
+- Regular COVID-19 maintenance testing

-- A daily health attestation
+- Completing a daily health attestation

-- Mandatory Environment, Health, and Safety training
+- Attending a mandatory Environment, Health, and Safety training

 Note that as the circumstances of the pandemic evolve, we will all need to be flexible in response to those changing conditions.
 We join with MIT Medical to monitor our collective health status throughout the year and will communicate any needed adjustments to campus procedures as quickly as possible.
 More information and updates on COVID-19 at MIT can be found at MIT Medical.

 MIT COVID-19 Research Study

 MIT is conducting a research study on COVID-19, Surveillance Testing for Novel Corona Virus- 19 On a College Campus, and invites students and faculty who are enrolled in the COVID Pass access system to participate in the study.
 As of Friday, March 26, vital sign monitoring booths/ kiosks have been installed in E62.
 The kiosks are semi-enclosed for privacy and are capable of measuring temperature, heart rate and respiration rate in a contactless manner using radio wave reflections and an infrared camera.
 The participant needs to scan their MIT ID for the measurements to be collected.
 All the acquired data, including MIT ID numbers, is deidentified and encrypted.

 This study is to look at:

 - The spread of COVID-19 on a college campus, how it relates to living situations, anxiety, and changes in behaviors, such as, social distancing

 - Our ability to detect infections (such as COVID-19) and other immune reactions (such as to vaccinations) before symptoms are apparent